deivid-rodriguez/byebug/GUIDE.md

 variable `n` is different.

-### Unit Testing Session
+### Attaching to a running program with `byebug`

-In the previous sessions we've been calling byebug right at the outset, but this is probably not the mode of operation you will use the most.
-There are a number of situations where calling byebug at the outset is impractical for a couple of
+In the previous sessions we've been calling byebug right at the outset, but there is another mode of operation you might use.
+If there's a lot of code that needs to be run before the part you want to inspect, it might not be efficient or convenient to run byebug from the outset.
-reasons:

-* Byebug just doesn't work when run at the outset.
-Any debugging changes the behavior or the program in slight and subtle ways, and sometimes this can hinder finding bugs.
-* There's a lot of code that needs to be run before the part you want to inspect.
-Running this code takes time and you don't want the overhead of byebug.

 In this section we'll show how to enter the code in the middle of your program, while delving more into byebug's operation.
 We will also use unit testing.
 Using